Władysław Blin: Living in Belarus

-In 1989, when the Soviet Union lifted restrictions on religious life, he moved to the historic homeland of his family to Belarus, where he was appointed rector of the Catholic parish in Mahiloŭ.
-He founded the first in the entire region of Mahiloŭ Catholic parish, the Church had secured the return of the church of the Ascension of the Virgin Mary and St. Stanislaus, where he became abbot.
+In 1989, when the Soviet Union lifted restrictions on religious life, he moved to the historic homeland of his family to Belarus, where he was appointed rector of the Catholic parish in Mogilev.
+He founded the first in the entire region of Mogilev Catholic parish, the Church had secured the return of the church of the Ascension of the Virgin Mary and St. Stanislaus, where he became abbot.
 In 1998, he received a doctorate in theological science.
 His doctoral work was devoted to St. Joseph.
-On October 13, 1999, he was appointed the first bishop of the newly formed diocese of Viciebsk, and was consecrated on November 20, 1999.
-The principal consecrator was Cardinal Kazimierz Swiatek.
+On October 13, 1999, he was appointed the first bishop of the newly formed diocese of Vitiebsk, and was consecrated on November 20, 1999.
+The principal consecrator was cardinal Kazimierz Swiatek.
 As his episcopal motto, Blin chose the phrase Soli Deo.
-On June 14, 2006 he was elected deputy chairman of the Conference of Catholic Bishops of Belarus.
+On June 14, 2006, he was elected deputy chairman of the Conference of Catholic Bishops of Belarus.
 He is Chairman of the Ecumenical Commission and the Commission's general pastoral bishops in Belarus.

-The Pope accepted his resignation on February 25, 2013.
+The Pope accepted his resignation from the diocese on February 25, 2013.